AnaZonia/moon_notes/Ana Did Science Today.md

 Next week, I need to spend some time to think about PANGEA and the Alliance.
 ### Goals for next week
 - Read over [[PANGEA - PAN tropical investigation of bioGeochemistry and Ecological Adaptation|PANGEA]] Ecosystem Structure, Function, and Diversity Working Group conclusions and make my points.
 Would be interesting to do this with Katie.
-- Send [[Chapter 1 - Predicting Regrowth in the Amazon]] summary to collaborators.
+- Send [[000 Chapter 1 - Predicting Regrowth in the Amazon]] summary to collaborators.
 Does not need to be anything too elaborate I don't think, just show where the code is right now.

 ## 21/05/2024, Tue - Supervisor meeting